apache/airflow/airflow/providers/google/ADDITIONAL_INFO.md

 ## Additional limitations

-This provider is only usable with Apache Airflow >= 1.10.12 version due to refactorings implemented in Apache Airflow 1.10.11 and fixes implemented in 1.10.11.
+The [2020.11.13 release](#release-20201113) of this provider is only usable with Apache Airflow >= 1.10.12 version due to refactorings implemented in
+Apache Airflow 1.10.11 and fixes implemented in 1.10.11.
 The package has appropriate requirements set so you should not be able to install it with Apache Airflow < 1.10.12.

+Previous releases are compatible with Apache Airflow 1.10.*.